Watford relegated from the Premier League as defeat at Crystal Palace seals their fate | Goal.com

 The Hornets also went went down on the final day of the 2019-20 campaign before securing an immediate return under Munoz.

-For Hodgson meanwhile it represents a sour end to a highly respected managerial career, which included spells at 17 clubs in eight countries, plus four international sides over 46 years.
+For Hodgson meanwhile it represents a potentially sour end to a highly respected managerial career, which included spells at 17 clubs in eight countries plus four international sides over 46 years.

 The 74-year-old has said he is likely to retire at the end of this season.